Office: (602) 603-9777 After Hours Emergency: (888) 277-8239

 • A clause on property maintenance: You should make it clear who is responsible for what to avoid misunderstandings.
 You could, for instance, make your tenant responsible for disposing of the garbage, maintaining plumbing fixtures, and keeping the unit clean.

 A solid lease agreement also mentions rules regarding subletting and pet ownership.
-For instance whether or not you allow them and what rules pet owners must follow.
-The goal here is to be as clear as possible in regards to your expectations as a landlord.
+For instance, whether or not you allow them and what rules pet owners must follow.
+The goal here is to be as clear as possible in regard to your expectations as a landlord.

 Have the Right Insurance Coverage